MarcusFulbright/Validate/readme.md

 [![Build Status](https://travis-ci.org/MarcusFulbright/php-validation.svg?branch=master)](https://travis-ci.org/MarcusFulbright/php-validation)

-**NashPhp\Validation** is a dead simple standalone validation library for PHP that is inspired by [Aura.Filter]().
+**Mbright\Validation** is a dead simple standalone validation library for PHP that is inspired by [Aura.Filter]().
 It has no dependencies, relies on PHP 7.1+, and can be used in any project.

 ## Goals